anupam-k22/arduino-based-weather-monitoring-using-openwrt/README.md

 ## Software / Tools Used

 - Arduino IDE + Adafruit "DHT sensor library"
 - Python 3 with pyserial and paho-mqtt
 - Mosquitto MQTT broker (installed on the Pi via opkg)
 - LuCI web interface and SSH for Pi configuration
 - An MQTT client app (IoT MQTT Panel) for phone-based monitoring

+## How It Works

+- Arduino reads temperature and humidity from the DHT11 every 2 seconds and prints the values (temp,humidity) over serial monitor.
+- A Python script running on a connected computer reads these lines over USB serial, parses them, and publishes each value to its own MQTT topic via mosquitto_pub.
+- The Raspberry Pi, flashed with OpenWRT, runs Mosquitto as a local MQTT broker — configured to accept connections from any device on the local network.
+- Any subscriber on the same network — a command-line client (mosquitto_sub) or a phone dashboard app — can view live readings by subscribing to these topics: sensors/dht11/temperature sensors/dht11/humidity